Virtual Private Network (VPN)

-How does the new VPN work?VPN allows you to connect to UNL's network as if you were on campus, making access to restricted services possible.
+How does the new VPN work?VPN allows you to connect to the NU network as if you were on campus, making access to restricted services possible.

 Encrypts all internet traffic from your computer but may inadvertently block you from using resources on your local network, such as a networked printer at home.
 Requires two-factor authentication to confirm your identity.